cacjs/cac/README.md

 CAC, not Cac or cac, [Pronounced `/kɑk/`](https://www.howtopronounce.com/cac/).

 And this project is dedicated to our lovely C.C. sama.
+Maybe CAC stands for C&C as well :P

 <img src="http://i.giphy.com/v3FeH4swox9mg.gif" width="400"/>